 Color analysis - Gives you information about the main colors in your image.
 Cloudinary can use these colors to automatically add background padding to images in a color that looks good with your image.
 If you have access to the Image Analysis tab (premium) of the Media Library's advanced search, you can search for images based on their predominant colors.
 And of-course your developers can retrieve these colors to implement color-related functionality in your application.

 When an image is displayed in the Management drill-down page, several transformation presets just below the asset preview pane enable you to see how the selected image would look with those transformations applied.

 In the Transformation page of the Management console, select to display only named transformations.

-Select the named transformation you want to use as a transformation preset.
+Select the named transformation you want to use as a transformation preset and select Add to Presets.
 Make sure the named transformation definition does not include any video-specific transformations or user-defined variables.

-If you add one or more custom transformation presets, the default transformations are no longer displayed.
-To revert to the default transformations, open the Transformations page and select Remove from presets from all named transformations.
+If you set one or more named transformations as custom transformation presets, the default transformations are no longer displayed.
+To revert to the default transformations, open the Transformations page and select Remove from presets for each relevant named transformation.